AlfonsoRodr/CalculatorParserTDD/README.md

 ![Test SL2](Screenshots/TestPSL2.png)

 ### Refactorization
 In this case, a `code smell specifically, duplication` can be observed.
-Following the `Rule of Three`, we decided to refactor this functionality to eliminate the repeated code and improve maintainability.
+We decided to refactor this functionality to eliminate the repeated code and improve maintainability.
 Additionally, the tests associated with this functionality can be consolidated into a single test using a `@ParameterizedTest`, making the test suite more concise and scalable.

 #### Functionality
 ````java